 We are now shown the tuna selection for the night.
 Impressive!

-Otoro, the fattest and richest part of the lower tuna belly, is also its most pricy and usually the highlight of a nigiri sequence.
+Otoro, the fattest and richest part of the lower tuna belly, is also its most pricy and often the highlight of a nigiri sequence.
 However, today I find the bite a bit chewier than the chutoro and not as perfectly harmoneous texture-wise.

 The final nigiri to arrive is the lean part of the tuna, akami.
 In my experience usually served first of the tuna trio, here it makes for a light, delicious, and delightful last bite.
 A great ending to an impressive sushi sequence!
 What Battefeld and team are serving here, mostly sourced from local and regional seafood, is nothing less of astonishing.
 The nigiri are all of outstanding quality, and if our time at the counter was not very limited, I would easily order all of them again.
 (Nigiri flight overall: 8.5/10).